 Music for Seniors provides exceptional live music programming for older adults.
 We also provide unique opportunity for connection between two groups of individuals – seniors and musicians – whose paths otherwise might never cross.
-Our outstanding performers make a commitment to the organization’s mission and to the seniors whose lives they affect.
+Our outstanding musicians make a commitment to the organization’s mission and to the seniors whose lives they affect.
 Their dedicated involvement promotes human kindness and fosters relationships.
 The endeavor enriches the lives of everyone participating and contributes significantly to the cultural enrichment of our entire community.

 You can!
 We want to provide you easy, affordable access.
 We also want it to be fun for you and your participants and suited to your particular needs.

-Most of our performances are scheduled during the week, for day-time or early evening, but we happily provide weekend coverage as well.
+Most of our programs are scheduled during the week, for day-time or early evening, but we happily provide weekend coverage as well.
 It all depends on your scheduling needs.
 Since we have so many musician participants, we can provide you with just the right music option just about any time!

-Our staff is always available to help find music for every occasion, whether for your ongoing, regular activity programming or that special open house, party or other special event you are planning.
+Our staff is always available to help find music for every occasion, whether for your ongoing, regular activity programming or that open house, party or other special event you are planning.

 Scheduling live music through Music for Seniors is simple and flexible and always tailored to each service recipient’s individual needs.
-You can schedule month-to-month or you can arrange with us for performers to come on the same days and times each month.
+You can schedule month-to-month or you can arrange with us for musicians to come on the same days and times each month.
 You can request the type of music you want, the particular musician or musicians who become your groups’ favorites, or you can rely on us to provide a rotation of a wide variety of music – or a combination of all.
 It is up to you and your group’s needs and we are always ready to help, including rescue from those last minute “music emergencies!”